 We eat with our eyes first, don’t we?
 God made food attractive so we would choose to eat what’s good for us.
-As you walk into the produce section of your grocery store, you can’t help but notice the beautiful colors of the vegetables and fruits.
+As you walk into the produce section of your grocery store, you can’t help but notice the beautiful vegetable colors and fruits.
 It’s like a painter’s palette with its rich display of color.
 Green, red, yellow, purple and orange, with some of those variegated together.
 It’s a pretty fresh looking sight, but did you know that the colors of your acid/alkaline vegetables and fruits are important to your health.
 Let’s learn how you can benefit from adding color to your diet.

 Add Color and Balance to Your Alkaline Diet